Home → Appeals

 (j) A brief statement of the legal grounds for the Petitioner's tax abatement appeal.

-The State Tax Assessor (Maine Revenue Services) has the responsibility to equalize state and county taxes among that states nearly 500 municipalities and the unorganized territory as of April 1st of each year in order to determine a communitys fair share of revenue sharing funds and educational subsidies from the state.
+The State Tax Assessor (Maine Revenue Services) has the responsibility to equalize state and county taxes among the states nearly 500 municipalities and the unorganized territory as of April 1st, of each year to determine a community's fair share of revenue sharing funds and educational subsidies from the state.
 This is done by Maine Revenue Services compiling a sales ratio study, the process of analyzing declarations of value filed in association with sales of residential and certain commercial properties in these areas and measuring the assessed values relative to the actual selling prices.
 Maine Revenue Services works with municipalities to resolve disputes.
 If the disputes are not resolved, municipalities may appeal the determination of Maine Revenue Services to the Board, with the burden being on Maine Revenue Services to justify its conclusions.
 The results are certified to the Secretary of State.